 Here are some ways to retain members using content:

 The SaaS metrics company, Preact, has found that 23% of user churn is due to bad onboarding.
 It’s important to send onboarding emails early and make them interesting.
+Be proactive on using your onboarding to create customer engagement.
 No one wants to read boring emails with only blocks of text.
 So, incorporate images, animations, and links, maybe even offer a discount.

-Your welcome email sets the tone for the type of relationship you will establish with your members.
+Your welcome email sets the tone for the type of customer relationship you will establish with your members.
 You can use your customer data to personalize onboarding emails.
-For example, send an email when a member:
+For example, follow up with an email when a member:

 Your membership content creation should be driven by the information you already have.
-If you make good use of your data, you'll be in a good position to know exactly what your current users want.
+Your marketing automation should make good use of your data and you'll be in a good position to know exactly what your current users want.

-Although data is a treasure trove for membership and subscription-based businesses, a study by MIT Technology Review says that only 0.5% of data collected will be used by a business.
-Why collect all this data if you’re not going to use it?
-If you take a more focused approach to using your data correctly, you’ll be well ahead of most of your competitors.
+Although data is a treasure trove for membership and subscription-based businesses with a number of customers showing trends, a study by MIT Technology Review says that only 0.5% of data collected will be used by a business.
+Why collect all these data if you’re not going to use it?
+If you take a more focused approach to using your CRM data correctly, you’ll be well ahead of most of your competitors in increasing your customer lifetime value.

 When creating content for members, focus on content that provides an “aha” moment — a wow factor.
 You can use customer analytic tools in your email or site platform to create segments and analyze data on member behavior.
 Keep the information you find at the center of your retention efforts to reduce membership churn.

-The email provides value to existing Trello customers while also boosting a well-known and loved feature.
+The email provided value to existing Trello customers while also boosting a well-known and loved feature.

 When creating content for members, focus on content that provides an “aha” moment — a wow factor.